The Ingersoll Theatre of Performing Arts: From Yesterday to Today

-Founded in 1976, ITOPA is a volunteer, non-professional community theatre company.
+Founded in 1976, ITOPA is a volunteer, non-professional community theatre company that provides live entertainment in the form of music, plays, and other events.
 ITOPA is run by a volunteer board of directors who are selected from the membership.

-In the fall of 1980, ITOPA moved to its present location, Park Place Theatre, and signed a five year lease the following year.
+In the fall of 1980, ITOPA moved to its present location (Park Place Theatre – 88 Thames Street South) and signed a five year lease the following year.
 In the spring of 1983, ITOPA received a Wintario grant to cover one-third of the expenses to enlarge the stage and create workspace backstage.
-The production “Waiting for the Parade” won the Adjudicator’s Award at Festival that year.
+The production “Waiting for the Parade” won the Adjudicator’s Award at The Western Ontario Drama League Festival that year.
 In January 1986, a major fundraising campaign was launched for making improvements to comply with legislation regarding safety standards.

 In 1991, Park Place Theatre was purchased with assistance from the Ministry of Culture and Communication.
 More renovations were carried out, and in 1995 a new lobby was opened.

-In 2011 New seating was installed replacing the 149 original seats in the theatre to provide a more comfortable experience for our patrons at a cost of $ 30,000.00
+In 2011 new seating was installed replacing the 149 original seats in the theatre to provide a more comfortable experience for our patrons at a cost of $ 30,000.

-In 2015 the Stair Lift for access from the Lobby to the Theatre was replaced to a newer and more Modern replacing the original 18 year old unit, at a cost of $18K.
+In 2015 the Stair Lift for access from the lobby to the Theatre was replaced with a newer and more modern version, replacing the original 18-year-old unit, at a cost of $18,000.

-In addition over the past 10 years upgrades to the lighting and sound systems for improved performances.
+In addition, over the past 10 years upgrades have been made to the lighting and sound systems for improved performances.